overwolf/overwolf.github.io/docs/api/overwolf-api-overview.md

 ## [overwolf.games](api/overwolf-games.md)

-> Use the overwolf.games API to query system stats and benchmarks.
+> Use the overwolf.games API to receive basic game information.

 Common use cases:

-* Get hardware information
+* Your app wants to know whether an Overwolf supported game was launched or closed.
-* Get FPS information
+* Getting the current running game's information (title, Overwolf game id, screen resolution and more)

 ## [overwolf.games.events](api/overwolf-games-events.md)